jasp-stats/jasp-desktop/Resources/Help/analyses/robustbayesianmetaanalysis.md

 When turned on, the MCMC estimation for each model continues until the maximum fitting time was reached or the target MCMC margin of error for parameters was obtained.
 - Maximum fitting time: The maximum fitting time per model.
 - Target margin of error: The target MCMC margin of error of parameter estimates for terminating the automatic estimation procedure.
+- Target R-hat: The target R-hat of parameter estimates for terminating the automatic estimation procedure.

 #### Exclude models
 Allows excluding individual models from the overall ensemble based on MCMC diagnostics.